walnashgit/FindMyPage/README.md

 - `/api/search`: Search the FAISS index
 - `/api/add-page`: Add a new web page to the index

+## Demo

+Watch a demo of the Smart Bookmarks in action:

 [![Smart Bookmark Demo](https://img.youtube.com/vi/JKx7mAa_bIY/0.jpg)](https://youtu.be/G1thktyJHnQ)

 ## License